How to Choose the Best Robo-Advisor for You

 Research substantiates the passive index fund investment approach and finds that in most cases it is quite difficult for active fund managers to best the returns of the market.

 Although, some robo-advisors offer active investment management strategies.
-While the robo-advisors still rely on their algorithms to calculate investment decisions, just like they do in the passive management strategy, actively managed robo-advisors use human financial professionals to help make decisions beat the market.
+While the robo-advisors still rely on their algorithms to calculate investment decisions, just like they do in the passive management strategy, actively managed robo-advisors use human financial professionals to help make decisions and strive to beat the market.
+Vanguard Digital Investors recently added the option to invest in actively managed as well as passive index funds.

 6. Robo-Advisor Account Types

 Robo-advisors tend to offer various IRA accounts.
-Most offer traditional and Roth IRAs, though others offer or will soon offer simple IRAs, SEP IRAs, and 401(k)s.
+Most offer traditional and Roth IRAs, though others provide Simple IRAs, SEP IRAs, and 401(k)s.

 It is also common for robo-advisors to offer both joint and individual account options.

-If you’re looking for something besides an IRA, you’re in luck: robo-advisors like Wealthfront are beginning to offer 529 accounts.
-Still other robo-advisors offer UTMA accounts, business accounts, and trusts.
+If you’re looking for something besides an IRA, you’re in luck: robo-advisors like Wealthfront also include college 529 accounts.
+Still other robo-advisors offer UTMA and UGMA custodial accounts, business accounts, and trusts.

 7. Types of Investments Available for Robo-Advisors

 Many robo-advisors use exchange-traded funds, otherwise known as ETFs.
-The ETFs robo-advisors use include stocks and bonds, and may be limited in their diversification option or incredibly varied, M1 Finance is one robo that offers its clients thousands of options.
+The ETFs robo-advisors use include stocks and bonds, and may be limited in their diversification option or incredibly varied, M1 Finance and Wealthfront offers their clients thousands of options.

 For religious or socially-aware investors, robos have begun to offer both Halal-compliant and socially responsible investment options.
 Robo-advisors who offer these sorts of investments favor companies and movements that make a difference in society by promoting sustainable practices and fair treatment of workers.